Age discrimination in the United States: Employment

 Some states like New York and New Jersey, including District of Columbia have laws that protect younger workers from reverse age discrimination, a practice not prohibited under the ADEA.
 In these jurisdictions, employers are legally prohibited from discriminating against workers 18 and older for their age unless a bona fide occupational qualification exists (i.e., employers may require bartenders to be at least 21 to comply with the legal drinking age).

 In 1968, the Equal Employment Opportunity Commission declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.

+In July 2024, the state of Colorado passed the "Job Application Fairness Act," which prohibits employers from requesting age-related information, such as date of birth or graduation date, during the early stages of the hiring process.
+Similar laws also exist in the states of California, Delaware, and Connecticut.

 In 2025, United States Immigration and Customs Enforcement (ICE) removed its age requirements, which had required applicants to be at least 21 years old and no older than 37 to 40, depending on the job.
 It currently requires a minimum age of 18 for applicants.